 Pop your head around the door and try saying: "Sumimasen, michi o oshiete kudasai?" ("Excuse me, please can you tell me the way?")

 The police officer probably won't speak English, but they will be used to Japanese people regularly asking for directions, and they will quickly pull out a local area street map, often pasted onto a large board for ease of reference.

-Pre-planning key connections and booking accommodation in advance will make life a lot easier, allowing you to focus more on the experience, in the moment, instead of worrying about not knowing when your connecting train leaves and how you are going to explain what it is you need to do to a member of station staff who is kindly but speaks no English.
+Pre-planning key connections and booking accommodation in advance will make life a lot easier.
+It allows you to focus more on the experience, in the moment, instead of worrying about not knowing when your connecting train leaves.

-The best tip I can give you is to do what I do when your sense of direction fails you: get above ground as soon as possible so you can get your bearings on local landmarks.
-You can then either continue to your exit overground or try going back into the underworld and use your general sense of navigation to get you there.
+The best tip I can give you is to do what I do when your sense of direction fails you: use any exit to get above ground as soon as possible so you can get your bearings on local landmarks.
+You can then either continue to your destination exit over ground or try going back into the underworld and use your general sense of navigation to get you there.